-The service is consultant-led and is staffed by a multi-disciplinary team that provides a high quality, patient focused specialist service to patients with rheumatic diseases.
-The team provide both inpatient hospital care at the Royal Liverpool University Hospital and Aintree University Hospital, and outpatient clinics at Aintree University Hospital and Broadgreen Hospital, with access to the medical day care unit to deliver infusions.
+The team provide both inpatient hospital care at the Royal Liverpool University Hospital and Aintree University Hospital, and outpatient clinics at Aintree University Hospital and Broadgreen Hospital, with access to the Medical Day Care Unit (MDCU) at each site to deliver infusions.

 • Scleroderma service